catheism/Catheism/README.md

    ## The Manifesto

    Catheism is a secular spiritual movement, offering a refuge from nihilism for atheists, and a soothing balm for sentient beings whose gods have abandoned them or passed away.
 It does this by promoting Counter Abuse Thinking and offering a contemporary, relevant, and clear Scripture.
+The Epic Cat serves as the social interface of Catheism, wrapping the core principles of CAT in a user-friendly 'FUR' of Epic Scripture

    Recomended daily practices: